typedb/typedb-docs/0001-typedb/03-admin/02-export-import.md

 ## Troubleshooting

-If you encounter migration errors, follow this checklist:
+Follow this checklist if any errors occur:

-* Ensure that you are running the correct `typedb` command with the **correct TypeDB server** (use `./typedb` instead of `typedb` to use the TypeDB binary in the current directory instead of the default TypeDB server installation).
+* Ensure running the correct `typedb` command with the **correct TypeDB server** (use `./typedb` instead of `typedb` to use the TypeDB binary in the current directory instead of the default TypeDB server installation).
 * Ensure that the schema has been imported correctly to the new database.
   Use [TypeDB Studio](../../02-clients/01-studio.md) or [TypeDB Console](../../02-clients/02-console.md) to check the schema.
 * Ensure that the correct path was specified for the datafile import.

-If you have any further errors, please join one of our communities and ask for assistance.
+If any errors persist, please join one of our communities and ask for assistance.